Screen Mirroring Without Wi-Fi: 5 Methods That Work

 Peer-to-peer AirPlay doesn’t see the Apple TV.
 Bring devices within 15 feet.
 Verify Bluetooth AND Wi-Fi are both on at the iPhone (Wi-Fi alone isn’t enough; Bluetooth alone isn’t enough).
 If the Apple TV is on a separate network, some users find that briefly disconnecting the Apple TV from its Wi-Fi makes peer-to-peer pairing kick in faster.

 HDMI adapter shows a black screen on iPhone.
 This is almost always a counterfeit adapter.
-Knock-offs lack the authentication chip that DRM-protected apps require, so Netflix, Disney+, HBO Max, and Hulu refuse to play.
-We tried three sub-$15 adapters and all three failed video playback on the first try.
+Knock-offs lack the authentication chip that DRM-protected apps require, so Netflix, Disney+, HBO Max, and Hulu refuse to play and the screen stays dark.
+Sub-$15 adapters frequently fail video playback for this reason, and many also drop higher resolutions down to SD even when the picture does appear.
+The official Apple adapter, or a certified third-party equivalent, is the reliable fix here.

 Chromecast Guest Mode connects but app doesn’t cast.
 Guest Mode doesn’t support every app.
 YouTube, Netflix, Spotify, and Plex work.
 Many smaller apps quietly skip Guest Mode and need a shared network instead.